Quantcast

 Alphabet Soup

 Children take turns scooping up a letter from a bowl with a spoon or soup ladle.
-Child identify the letter, and walk around the room searching for the letter somewhere in the classroom.
+The child identifies the letter, and walks around the room searching for the letter somewhere in the classroom.

 *To teach letter sounds: Children search for an object in the room that begins with that letter.